LuisTorres262/Creating-a-Virtual-Machine/README.md

 24.)
 CONGRATS!!
-You have now created your first Virtual Machine!
+You have now created and cleaned up your first Virtual Machine!